In this blog post

 OpenTelemetry also integrates with many common libraries and frameworks, including:

-With OpenTelemetry, you can forward telemetric data from your software and services to analysis tools.
-This allows you to gather, organize, and analyze telemetry data to gain insights.
+With OpenTelemetry, you can forward data from your software and services to analysis tools.
+This allows you to gather, organize and analyze telemetry data to gain insights.

 Why Is Telemetry Important for IT Observability?

 Telemetry is an important component of IT observability because it provides admins with accurate, actionable data.
-Further, because telemetry can be set up to bring data down to a granular level, you can use it to refine the detail with which you can observe processes.
+Further, because it can be set up to bring data down to a granular level, you can use it to zoom into important details in your IT environment.

-With a well-chosen array of telemetric data points, you can gain deep visibility into specific services.
-In this way, you are in a better position to:
+With a well-chosen array of telemetry data points, you can gain deep visibility into specific services.
+By doing so, you are in a better position to: